SPAGS: Sparse-View Articulated Object Reconstruction from Single State via Planar Gaussian Splatting: Experiments

 We conduct all experiments on a single RTX 4090 GPU.
 Please refer to the supplementary materials for detailed implementation and metrics calculation.

 \textbf{Datasets}.
 We conduct our experiments on both synthesis and real-world data.
-For synthesis data, we select the same 10 categories from PartNet-Mobility~\cite{xiang2020sapien} as REArtGS.
+For synthesis data, we select the same 10 categories from PARIS dataset~\cite{xiang2020sapien} and 5 categories from ArtGS-Multi dataset~\cite{liu2025building} as REArtGS++.
+Specifically, the PARIS dataset contains articulated objects composed of two parts, whereas the ArtGS-Multi dataset comprises multi-part articulated objects.
 Each object contains 64 randomly sampled candidate camera poses and corresponding RGB images.

 For real-world data, we scan 6 categories of articulated objects, characterized by a diverse scale and geometry.
 Each object contains 76 to 160 randomly sampled candidate camera poses and corresponding RGB images captured in unbounded indoor scenes.
 We apply the optimal view selection algorithm to determine 4 optimal sparse views for each object in the two datasets, and use SAM~\cite{kirillov2023segany} to generate object masks in real-world data.
 Note that we only use the candidate camera poses without images in view perception.